Course Outline

 Mandatory Requirements

-- Mandatory information can be found on SONIA online (select Sport & Exercise Science), and/or the USC website under Sport and Exercise Science/ Clinical Exercise Physiology- Placements
+Information on enrolling in the SPX402 and SPX403 placement courses and the mandatory requirements can be found in the student practicum handbook and on SONIA online (select Sport & Exercise Science), and/or the UniSC website under Sport and Exercise Science/ Clinical Exercise Physiology- Placements

 The Mandatories include the following: